Metric-affine cosmological models and the inverse problem of the calculus of variations. Part II: Variational

-In the $\Lambda$CDM model, one considers the dark matter sector to be composed of ``cold dark matter''.
-This cold dark matter represents, in this model, some exotic non-relativistic particles described by a perfect fluid energy-momentum tensor \eqref{eq:perfectfluid} for which $w_{\text{DM}} = 0$.
+In the $\Lambda$CDM model, one considers the dark matter sector to be composed of \emph{cold dark matter}, made of some hypothesized non-relativistic particles, described by a perfect fluid energy-momentum tensor \eqref{eq:perfectfluid} for which $w_{\text{DM}} = 0$.
 So

 The term $\Lambda \metric$ models dark energy.
 Following the usual reasoning, the term $\kappa \tensi{T}^{\text{(DE)}} \coloneqq -\Lambda \metric$ can be interpreted as a perfect fluid energy-momentum tensor for which $\rho_{\text{DE}} = \Lambda/\kappa$ and $w_{\text{DE}} = -1$, leading to